CellarPro Air Handler AH18Sx-EC Split Outdoor #34209

 Remote Thermostats, Displays & Probes

-- Networkable Thermostat Upgrade: Included as standard equipment allowing connection of your cooling unit to a networkable, Wi-Fi enabled thermostat (sold separately, Ecobee SmartThermostat Pro #31453).
-Some limitations apply - read the networkable thermostat description for more information.
+- Networkable Thermostats #27346 and #27310: Included as standard equipment allowing connection of your cooling unit to a networkable, Wi-Fi enabled thermostat (sold separately, Ecobee SmartThermostat Pro #31453).
+Must be ordered at the same time that the equipment is ordered.
+Other limitations apply - read the networkable thermostat description for more information.

 - Integrated Heater #32034: adds 3000 watts of heat through the cooling system when the cellar is in an unheated environment and will be exposed to temperatures below desired wine storage temperatures.